 Internal Exclusion at Rushey Mead Academy operates a strict warning system which is designed to uphold the very highest expectations for student behaviour and progress within the provision.
 Students failing to engage with work appropriately, or who do not behave to the very highest standard, are warned once as to their conduct.
-If there is not an immediate improvement then students are removed to the Lead Teacher for Behaviour.
-This would then involve the completion of that day's Internal Exclusion with the Lead Teacher for Behaviour.
+If there is not an immediate improvement, then students will be removed and a Fixed Term Suspension issued.
 Further sanctions would then potentially be applied involving, at the very least, a repeat of the Internal Exclusion until the student conducted themselves in the exemplary manner expected at Rushey Mead Academy.

-The C5 provision serves as alternative to fixed term external exclusion and as a base for intensive and targeted support.
+The C5 provision serves as alternative to fixed term suspension and as a base for intensive and targeted support.
 This can be offered to those who require more specialist input helping them to adopt a solution focused approach.
 Restorative work may also be undertaken.
 Students are required to attend school between 10.30am - 4.30pm and complete their timetabled work at this time, with adult support.
+Some students may access internal behaviour support and receive targeted bespoke interventions and carry out reflective work to make sustained and effective changes to their behaviours and may require a positive handling plan.